DZone

 Adhering to WCAG Guidelines in React

-WCAG refers to the Web Content Accessibility Guidelines through which there is an availability of standards that make web content more receptive.
+WCAG refers to the Web Content Accessibility Guidelines, which are standards that are available to make web content more receptive.
 These guidelines focus on four main principles: POUR, which stands for Perceivable, Operable, Understandable, and Robust is the process (Nguyen, 2024).
 Now, let us discuss how each of these principles can be enacted with the help of React to develop accessible telehealth platforms for older adults.

 Perceivable: Semantic HTML and ARIA